 Professor Woods is Emeritus Professor of Gay and Lesbian Studies.
-He carries out research in the areas of: Gay and lesbian literary and cultural studies, mainly 20th century; the AIDS epidemic and Modernism.
-Professor Woods is a critically acclaimed poet and continues to write poetry.
+He carries out research in the areas of LGBT literary, historical and cultural studies.
+Professor Woods is also a critically acclaimed poet.

 Professor Woods' research interests include: